BusAI-Self-Driving-Car/Udacity-Self-Driving-Car-Engineer-Nanodegree/Term1-proj4-Advanced-Lane-Lines/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-As can be seen from the images below, the image-binarization captures a lot of confounding details, which turns out badly for the line-fitting.
+As can be seen from the images below, the image-binarization captures a lot of confounding details, which may turn out badly for the line-fitting.
 Perhaps a Convolutional Neural Network would be more robust here, picking up its own features relevant to the problem and ignoring non-essential details.

 In this image, the shadows on the road show up heavily in the binarized image: